horizon-institute/timestreams/2/readme.md

 -------

 1. Install and activate Timestreams plugin in Wordpress
-2. Ensure the api/index.php connection parameters match the database configuration.
+2. Ensure the api/index.php getConnection() function variables match the database configuration.
 3. Ensure the main.js rootURL variable matches the deployment configuration.
 4. Test the functions using your browser or curl.